top of page

 The New Location For The 2021 Compton Food Pantry Program

 During the first months of 2021, the Compton Chamber leadership have been tirelessly working with the city officials to find a new location that accommodates the needs of the large scale pantry operation.
-The city leadership very fortcoming and committed to the new permanent location for the Compton Chamber Food Pantry to be the Lueders Park Community Center.
+The city leadership was very fortcoming and committed to the new temporary location for the Compton Chamber managed Food Pantry to be the Lueders Park Community Center.

 6ccf0f_849cf2094c0a45339eb9cd39264f956e~

-The new permanent location for the Compton Food Pantry is the Lueders Park Community Center located at 1500 East Rosecrans Ave. in Compton.
+The new temporary location for the Compton Food Pantry started its operations in the early part of 2021 after a challenging move to the Lueders Park Community Center located at 1500 East Rosecrans Ave. in Compton.

-• The "Compton Food Pantry" will resume its operations at the new site on Monday, March 1st, 2021.
+• The "Compton Food Pantry" resumed its operations at the new site on Monday, March 1st, 2021.

-• The first food pick-up date open to public will be Wednesday, March 4th, 2021.
+• The first food pick-up date open to public was Wednesday, March 4th, 2021.

-• The curb-side food distribution hours at the new site will be from 11:00 am to 2:00 pm on following days of the week: Thursday, Friday, and Saturday.
+• The curb-side food distribution hours at the new site were from 11:00 am to 2:00 pm on following days of the week: Thursday, Friday, and Saturday.

-• Participating churches and other partner food distribution operations throughout the City of Compton will pick up their supplies on Wednesdays from 11:00 am to 2:00 pm.
+• Participating churches and other partner food distribution operations throughout the City of Compton picked up their supplies on Wednesdays from 11:00 am to 2:00 pm.

 Logistics of Compton Food Pantry Program

-Most people do not know what a food pantry is before they worked at one.
-People know the food pantries collect and donate food, but most folks never think about the logistics of how the food is distributed to the people that need it.
+Most people who volunteered for the Compton Food Pantry did not know what a food pantry is before they started helping the program.
+People knew the food pantries collect and donate food, but most folks never thought about the logistics of how the food is distributed to the people that need it.

-A food pantry of our size and volume requires reliable refrigeration and facilities to ensure food is not wasted and meals are not missed.
+An operation of Compton Food Pantry's size and distribution volume requires reliable refrigeration and facilities to ensure food is not wasted and meals are not missed.

 Furthermore, deliveries must be carefully coordinated with “partner agencies” so that all foods that are susceptible to spoilage remain fresh until distribution.